Wednesday, June 25, 2025

 The Playground

 Well, it took all summer, but Daddy finally got the playground finished.
 Gracie tells everybody that Daddy made Gracie a playground because "he loves me."
-We put one of the swings higher than the other "for Mommy," but she likes to lay on her stomach over that swing.
-Whenever anyone comes to our house, she says, "Do you want to see my playground.
+We put one of the swings up higher than the other "for Mommy," but she likes to lie on her stomach over that swing.
+Whenever anyone comes to our house, she says, "Do you want to see my playground?
 Come here" and grabs their hand.
 She is so proud.

 Friday, July 2, 2010